signalogic/SigDL/README.md

 <a name="CompressionFlowDiagram"></a>
 ## Compression Flow Diagram

-Below is a flow diagram showing the multi-iterative, multi-testpoing nature of model compression.
-The objective is to map continuous integration and continuous deployment (CICD) onto available server resources (public cloud and/or private servers) and embedded targets (i.e. the product).
+Below is a flow diagram showing the multi-iterative, multi-testpoint nature of model compression.
+The objective is to map continuous integration and continuous deployment (CICD) onto available server resources (i.e. public cloud and/or private servers) and embedded targets (i.e. IoT and Edge products).

 &nbsp;<br/>